cryptopunkscc/astrald/cslq/README.md

 }
 ````

-### Expect
+### Const

-You can verify the input contains certain expected values during the decoding process:
+You can mark certain pattern fragments as constant values that will be written on Encode and verified on Decode:

 ````go
 func main() {